Farming

 Solar

-Kestrels play a very important role in the control of “nuisance species” such as rodents and insects.
-The Kestrel population is rapidly declining – cut in half since the late 1960’s!
 To help repopulate the species, Davis Farmland has teamed up with the MA Division of Fisheries & Wildlife and set up multiple Kestrel nesting boxes.
-Our farm is one of the best locations for Kestrel nesting and we have already hatched and banded over 20 of these tiny, beautiful falcons.
-One of the boxes can be viewed from the parking lot of Davis Mega Farm Festival.
+Our farm is one of the best locations for Kestrel nesting because we have hundreds of acres of undeveloped forestry and wildlife, perfect for kestrels to build their habitats.
+We have already hatched and banded over 20 of these tiny, beautiful falcons.
+One of the boxes can actually be viewed right from the parking lot of Davis Mega Maze.